-Life experiences are not lived directly so much as they are used as opportunities for announcing what kind of person you are.
+For those who tie their identity closely to their social media feeds, life experiences aren’t lived directly so much as they are used as opportunities for announcing what kind of person they are.
 Life is now a product through which to promote your image, with little connection to whether that image accurately reflects the inside you.

 This relationship with social media is one of the most disturbing ways that we are changing in the face of new technology.
-It seems that now our experiences only have meaning when they say something about us.
+For too many of us, it seems that our experiences now only have meaning when they say something about us.
 And it’s a double-edged sword: As we feel more separate and disconnected from our lives, meaning feels harder to find.

 The more we use life to create an identity, the more cut off from life we feel.
 Instead of being part of it, in the flow of life, we feel as if we have to keep generating new “life material,” which will announce us, establish us, and ultimately, prove our existence.
 In the meantime, the chasm between us and life grows wider and wider.